What is the product backlog and how to optimize it?

 - Technical debt

 Usually, product managers break down items into user stories.
-However, every team has its own way of structuring the contents in its backlog.
+However, every team has its own way of structuring the contents of its backlog.

 Who owns the product backlog?